 (l) Administrative Cost Grant Budget Requests. –

-(1) In general. – Beginning with President's annual budget request under section 1105 of title 31, United States Code for fiscal year 2002, and with respect to each succeeding budget request, at the discretion of the Secretary, the Secretary shall submit to the appropriate committees of Congress information and funding requests for the full funding of administrative cost grants required to be paid under this section.
+(1) In general. – Beginning with President's annual budget request under section 1105 of title 31, United States Code for fiscal year 2013, and with respect to each succeeding budget request, the Secretary shall submit to the appropriate committees of Congress information and funding requests for the full funding of administrative cost grants required to be paid under this section.